-Things that caught the eye of:
+Things that caught the eye or thoughts of:

 Keith Nockels, Learning and Teaching Librarian, University of Leicester (England - UK).